 Our students have the opportunity to give us feedback through both the Induction Survey and Exit Survey.
 Here are some of the questions they answered and the percentage who agreed:

-- I have been given clear targets to achieve my agreed goals.95%
+- I have been encouraged to achieve my target grade or above 94%

-Statistics taken from Student Perception of College Survey, October 2018
+Statistics are taken from the Student Perception of College Survey 2020-21